MPH Application and Program Information | Public Health Graduate Programs

 How to apply for fellowships

-- All Public Health Graduate Program applicants are encouraged to apply for Fellowships.
+- Applicants may apply for Fellowships.
 For detailed descriptions of available fellowships, application deadlines etc., please visit graduate fellowships.

-For information on teaching assistantships (GTA), research assistantships (GRA), and scholarships at OSU visit the Graduate School Website
+For information on graduate research assistantships (GRA) at OSU visit the Graduate School Website

 - Research assistantships are determined by individual faculty members who have research grant funding, interested applicants must contact faculty directly.